-How To Model Healthy Eating Habits for Youth by Dr. Ashley Anderson
+How To Model Healthy Eating Habits for Youth

 Many pre-teens and teens struggle with body image, weight, and/or appearance.
-Eighty-one percent of 10 year olds are afraid of being fat (4).
+Eighty-one percent of 10-year-olds are afraid of being fat (4).
 These concerns may eventually develop into distorted eating patterns, such as anorexia nervosa, bulimia nervosa, and binge eating disorder.
 An estimated 24 million people suffer from anorexia, bulimia or binge eating disorder (1).
 It is important to model healthy eating habits in the home to decrease factors, such as social media and peer influence, on body image and weight.
 It should be noted that eating disorders are caused by multiple factors, not just social influences.

 Implementing family meal time is one way to model healthy eating habits for youth.
 Routine family meals have many health benefits.
 Mealtimes reduce the likelihood of drug use, engaging in fights, and suicidal ideation.
 Family mealtimes promote healthier eating habits, communication, emotional connection, and reduce instances of behavioral problems.
 Additionally it reduces the likelihood of unhealthy weight control behaviors (2,3).